-Children at the center of high-conflict parenting disputes face a variety of emotional risks, emanating from both difficult historical 10 experiences and the ongoing conflict between caregivers and other adults.
+Children at the center of high-conflict parenting disputes face a variety of emotional risks, emanating from both difficult historical experiences and the ongoing family conflict.
 Chief among these risks is that children's developmental progress will be compromised or distorted, such that children fail to master the essential developmental tasks and coping skills that they need to function in society and future relationships.
-In this 15 article, the authors present a model of "child centered conjoint therapy" which can be used in both designated family therapy and as an approach to adapting children's treatment.
-CCCT is based on the core concept that the child's development, and his/ her ability to master healthy coping abilities, must be the primary 20 focus in all therapeutic intervention.
+In this article, the authors present a model of "child centered conjoint therapy" which can be used in both designated family therapy and as an approach to adapting children's treatment.
+CCCT is based on the core concept that the child's development, and his/her ability to master healthy coping abilities, must be the primary focus in all therapeutic intervention.
 This highly structured approach focuses on specific symptoms, behaviors, and skills, as well as the redirection of relationships and emotional healing necessary for children to adjust successfully.
-The authors also address common problems, obstacles, and the backdrop of support 25 from a PC or the court, which may be necessary for therapy to succeed.
+The authors also address common problems, obstacles, and the backdrop of support from a PC or the court, which may be necessary for therapy to succeed.

-KEYWORDS child abuse, conjoint therapy, court-involved therapy, domestic violence, high-conflict divorce, reunification
+KEYWORDS conjoint therapy, child abuse, court-involved therapy, high-conflict divorce, domestic violence, reunification